willyrgf/agora/information_network/draft.md

 - Clarify derived royalty mechanics based on producer/augumenter requirements such as price (it depends on their configurations, not random market numbers)
 - A sketch of how "lineage-royalties" works
 - Explain the causal information preserving properties by design
+    - This seems to be a huge differential, must explore better
+        - Bad or useless information will naturally be vanished from the network
+        - Information is only spread into the network when someone have enough interest on it
+        - Never pay to upload and might pay to download
 - Required to have schema + data + ontology (see https://chatgpt.com/share/6925a6c3-999c-8012-a4a2-489de36d3e9c)
     - Research on how to do it for non text data format
     - Current solutions connecting and visualizing schema, data and ontology: https://grok.com/share/c2hhcmQtMg_43318bdc-137c-4e2b-a469-f76d3792f1b9